afroditeapp/afrodite-backend/docs/api_usage.md

 #### Block account

-To block visiblity and interactions to specific account use HTTP POST to `/account_api/block/{account_id}`.
+To block visibility and interactions to specific account use HTTP POST to `/account_api/block/{account_id}`.
 Block can be reverted using HTTP DELETE to that same address.